Student351/SOP/README.md

 # SOP
 '''
-The files under folder "SOPPY" is the Main part.
+The files under folder "soppy" is the Main part.
 The metod of HD decoding is from "pynapple": https://github.com/PeyracheLab/pynapple And many other things in the code also bases on "pynapple" and "pynacollada": https://github.com/PeyracheLab/pynacollada
 '''